-Hayoung Youn, a 2020 Pisacano Scholar, graduated from Temple University and is currently a 2nd-year resident in Sacramento, California.
-Hayoung graduated Summa Cum Laude from the University of California, Los Angeles with a Bachelor of Science in Physiological Science, earning the Most Outstanding Senior Award.
+Hayoung Youn, a 2020 Pisacano Scholar, graduated from Temple University and is currently a 3rd-year resident in Sacramento, California.
+Hayoung graduated Summa Cum Laude from the University of California, Los Angeles with a Bachelor of Science in physiological science, earning the Most Outstanding Senior Award.

 Hayoung spent the first ten years of her life in a small town on the southern coast of South Korea until her family immigrated to California.
 With a special interest in global medicine, as an undergraduate, Hayoung was heavily involved with a nonprofit organization to provide free health education and healthcare to those living in Central America.
 Through her experience, she became aware of the unequal access to medical supplies that exacerbated the health inequality globally.
 This inspired her to form Medical Aid Initiative, which is an organization that redistributes excess, unused medical supplies from the US to countries throughout the world.
 MAI has partnered with the UCLA Medical Center and over 25 humanitarian non-profits to help provide free healthcare internationally.